ottopaulsen/MMM-MQTT/README.md

 Here is an example configuration with description.
 Put it in the `MagicMirror/config/config.js` file:

     {
-        module: 'MMM-MQTT',
+        module: 'MMM-MQTT-Publisher',
         position: 'bottom_left',
-        header: 'MQTT',
+        header: 'MQTT Publisher',
         config: {
             mqttServers: [
                 {
                     address: 'localhost',       // Server address or IP address
                     port: '1883',               // Port number if other than default
                     user: '',                   // Leave out for no user
                     password: '',               // Leave out for no password
-                    subscriptions: [
-                        {
-                            topic: 'smoky/1/inside/temperature', // Topic to look for
-                            label: 'Temperatur', // Displayed in front of value
-                            suffix: '°C',        // Displayed after the value
-                            decimals: 1,         // Round numbers to this number of decimals
-                            sortOrder: 10,       // Can be used to sort entries in the same table
-                            maxAgeSeconds: 60    // Reduce intensity if value is older },
-                        {
-                            topic: 'smoky/1/inside/humidity',
-                            label: 'Luftfuktighet',
-                            suffix: '%',
-                            decimals: 0,
-                            sortOrder: 20,
-                            maxAgeSeconds: 60
-                        },
-                        {
-                            topic: 'smoky/1/inside/smoke',
-                            label: 'Røyk',
-                            sortOrder: 30,
-                            maxAgeSeconds: 60
-                        },
-                        {
-                            topic: 'guests',
-                            label: 'First guest',
-                            jsonpointer: '/people/0/name'
-                        }
-                    ],
-                    publications: [
+                    publications: [             // multiple topic, notification tuples are allowed {
-                        {
                             topic: 'calender/event',                // Topic to look for
                             notification: 'CALENDER_EVENTS'         // Broadcast data received by `CLOCK_TICK` notification.
-                        }
+                        },
                     ]
-                }
+                },
             ],
         }
     }